PTFE Backup Rings & Anti-Extrusion Rings

 Sizing

-Backup rings are sized by the O-ring cross-section (CS) and groove width they pair with.
-We supply rings to match all standard AS568 and ISO 3601 cross-sections, including:
+Backup rings are sized by the O-ring cross-section (CS) and inside diameter they pair with.
+We supply rings matching all standard AS568 and ISO 3601 cross-sections.
+Backup ring width is typically 80–100% of the O-ring cross-section diameter.

 AS568